wmhuber2/Nomitron/PlayerREADME.md

 Global Commands: Allowed Channels: ALL
 -   !rule $num
-+        Diplay Rule Number $num if it exists.
++        Display Rule Number $num if it exists.
 -   !help
-+        Diplay This Help Text
++        Display This Help Text
 -   !find "text" OR !search "text" OR !f "text"
 +        Display rules that contain text.
 -   !map